• A celebration of learning

 Each team debates three times, on motions across all the subjects, from policy to poetry.
 You may be arguing whether parents should have access to surveillance cameras at schools—or whether women make better superheroes.
 Debate is your chance to apply all that you’ve learned to make the most persuasive case you can.
 And, win or not, after each debate, you’ll give the other team feedback on how to improve.

 Each of you will speak up to 4 minutes.
-But first, you’ll have 15 minutes to research your argument, with full access to the Internet.
+But first, you’ll have 15 minutes to research your argument, with full access to the Internet in the first and second rounds (Devices will no longer be allowed in the third round debate).
 Use your time—and choose your sources—wisely!

 Two-thirds of our students have never debated before; over half are EFL learners.
 The rest sign up because they’re debaters.
 For new debaters, it’s a great introduction; for experienced debaters, it’s a challenging new style.